andresanaya21/andresanaya21/rke2/README.md

 ### 2. Deploy RKE2 software in ec2 instances

-- RKE2 by default will install however you can disable them in the `/etc/rancher/rke2/config.yaml`:
+- RKE2 by default will install the packages below.
+However you can disable them in the `/etc/rancher/rke2/config.yaml`:
   - ingress-nginx
   - rke2-canal